-A message from Miss Burns Hello and welcome to Year 3 with Miss Burns and Mrs Mayat.
+A message from Miss Burns

-Miss Burns
+Hello and welcome to Year 3 with Miss Burns, Ms Knight, Mrs Munshi and Mrs Taylor.

-Mrs Mayat
+Miss Burns Ms Knight Mrs Munshi Mrs Taylor

 Year 3 is an exciting year for the children at Sharples.
 We aim to extend their knowledge from KS1 and prepare them for their next chapter, as they journey into KS2.
 We ensure that we offer a rich timetable of lessons and extra-curricular opportunities for all.
-Myself and Mrs Mayat look forward to supporting the children on their learning journey and joining them in what will surely be a memorable year!
+Myself and the Y3 team look forward to supporting the children on their learning journey and joining them in what will surely be a memorable year!